-Invest in a folding secretary-style desk
+Invest in a Secretary Desk

 A desk that has the advantage of closing up when you’re done working is a great option for keeping your space look minimal and clean when you’re not sitting at your desk.
 There are ultra-compact options that can be installed directly on the wall or traditional secretary options should you prefer a more traditional look.

 “If you have a small room, you should choose the right equipment,” shares Zac Houghton, CEO of Loftera.
 “You don't want to buy bulky office desks that will only take up space in your room.”

 Instead, Houghton suggests that you go for something lighter, such as L-shaped or U-shaped desks.
 These desks are very easy to move around, and you can squeeze them into any corner of your room without making it look crowded.